-With temperatures reaching record highs across Ireland this week, it is important that we look after our pets.
-Here we have compiled some of our best advice for keeping your pets healthy and happy during the hot weather.
+We've been getting great weather in Ireland over the last few weeks.
+While the sun is shining, it's important that we look after our pets.
+Here we've compiled some of our best advice for keeping your pets healthy and happy in the hot weather.

-- Walk your pet during the coolest part of the day – early in the morning or late in the evening.
-The temperatures during the middle of the day are too hot for our furry friends, hence one should exert great caution with exercise during this time.
-If in doubt follow the “5-second rule”.
+- Walk your pet during the coolest part of the day - early in the morning or late in the evening.
+The temperatures during the middle of the day are too hot for our furry friends, meaning we should exert great caution with exercise during this time.
+If in doubt follow the "5-second rule".
 Place the back of your hand on the ground.
-If you cannot hold it there for 5 seconds, it is too warm to walk your dog.
+If you can't hold it there for 5 seconds, it's too warm to walk your dog.

-- If you keep your pet outdoors, consider bring them in during the warmest portion of the day.
+- If you keep your pet outdoors, consider bringing them in during the warmest portion of the day.
 Alternatively, provide sheltered areas to protect them from extreme temperatures in the outdoors.
-Consider gifting your pet a paddling pool or a cooling mat, it will give them an outlet to cool off in.
+Consider gifting your pet a paddling pool or a cooling mat which will give them an outlet to cool off in.

 - Water is SO important for our pets!
 Give your pet fresh, cool water regularly.
 Do not give them icy water as it can shock their body.
 Remember that metal bowls left in the sun will get hot, so always place water bowls in a shaded area.

 - Never leave your pet in a parked car!
+It goes without saying that leaving your pet in a hot car is the worst thing you can do.
 It only takes minutes for an animal to suffer a heat stroke.
-Remember that is always much hotter in a car than the outside temperature.
+Remember it's always much hotter in a car than it is outside.
 Should you see an animal left alone in a parked car, please call 999/112.

 - Don’t let your pet ride in the back of an open vehicle.
 Truck beds and metal surfaces get extremely hot in the summer and can burn their paws.

 - Overweight and older pets struggle more in the heat.
 Keep an extra eye on them as they are more likely to overheat.